Chondan/Data-Structure/README.md

 - Hash Tables: Data is stored in an associative manner.
 A hash function is used to map the data to array positions.

 ### Linked List
+- Operations
+		- Inserting at the Beginning, Inserting at the End, Inserting at a specific position
+		- Deleting at the Beginning, Deleting at the End, Deleting at a specific position
+		- Show List, Get value at position, Get size

 #### Advantage over an array
 - Not Fixed in Size